 Who needs Hollywood when there's drama in Canada?

-Now that Hollywood’s writers are on strike, maybe their Canadian counterparts will be able to fill the content gap with good old written-directed-produced in Canuckistan documentaries, dramas and comedies.
+Now that Hollywood's writers are on strike, maybe their Canadian counterparts will be able to fill the content gap with good old written-directed-produced in Canuckistan documentaries, dramas and comedies.
 The hard part will be finding a focus.
-There...
+T...
 Read more

 You have no choice but to surrender to White Cowbell

 “...We have this alcoholic effect whenever we play, and people can't help but take off their clothes and drink as much booze as they possibly can.”
 By the time this article is published, White Cowbell Oklahoma will have already unl...
 Read more

 This week, I'll look at two discs that I've touched upon in this paper before from one of the most well known death metalers of the late 80s/early 90s: Carcass.